skiluvia/project1-varos-kiluvia-conley-melton/README.md

 - The findings indicate GOOG had the lowest closing prices with the smallest growth in closing dollar amount for 2025.
 - INTC did not contain enough data for a comparative analysis resulting in a small scrubbing or cleaning of data.
 - All companies had an Artificial Intelligence focus while still maintaining pre AI and pre Covid business objectives.

-# Based on the code, how did we arrive at our figures????
-What Statistical Analysis was used?

 ## Companies Projections
 ![All 8 Companies](./Resources/all_comp_closing_prices.png)